influxdata/docs-v2/content/influxdb/cloud-dedicated/admin/custom-partitions/_index.md

 ```

 Using the default partitioning strategy (by day), the query engine
-reads 8 separate partitions (one partition for today and one for each of the
+reads eight separate partitions (one partition for today and one for each of the
 last seven days):

 - {{< datetime/current-date trimTime=true >}}